Men's Health & Wellness

 Interactions that may raise the risk of side effects or reduce blood pressure: Alpha-blockers, some antifungals, antibiotics, HIV drugs, and grapefruit products may interact dangerously.

 Viagra safety can be guaranteed by regular examinations and by telling your doctor the truth.
-It should not be used in men below 18 years or women on regular tablets.
+It should not be used in men under 18 years or in women taking regular tablets.

 Recent Developments in Viagra and ED Treatment (2026)